slipstream/SlipStreamDocumentation/documentation/administrator_guide/cloud_connectors.md

 To get details on the terms for proprietary licenses, please get in touch with SixSq.

-## Connector installation and configuration
+## Connector Installation and Configuration

 The installation and the configuration of the connectors are specific to each connector so they are documented in separate pages: